Gil Hodges: 1969: The "Miracle Mets"

-That year, Hodges led the "Miracle Mets" to the World Series championship, defeating the heavily favored Baltimore Orioles; after losing Game 1, the team came back for four straight victories, including two by 2–1 scores.
-Finishing higher than ninth place for the first time, the Mets became not only the first expansion team to win a World Series, but also the first team ever to win the Fall Classic after finishing at least 15 games under .500 the previous year.
-Hodges was named The Sporting News Manager of the Year, in skillfully platooning his players, utilizing everyone in the dugout, keeping everyone fresh.
-Hodges continued as manager through the 1971 season.
-He died before the opening of the 1972 season and was succeeded by Yogi Berra.
+After losing Game 1, the team came back for four straight victories, including two by 2–1 scores.
+Finishing higher than ninth place for the first time, the Mets became not only the first expansion team to win a World Series, but also the first team to win the Fall Classic after finishing at least 15 games under .500 the previous year.
+Hodges was named The Sporting News Manager of the Year for 1969.